How can teachers determine whether students are making appropriate progress?

 Page 5: Create a Goal Line

-To more quickly evaluate a student’s performance over time, the teacher will find it helpful to add a goal line to the student’s graph.
+To more quickly evaluate a student’s performance over time, the educator will find it helpful to add a goal line to the student’s graph.
 The goal line represents the progress a student is expected to make throughout the year.
-It is simply a line on the graph that connects an individual student’s baseline performance to her expected mid-year or end-of-year performance goal.
-Creating a goal line involves establishing a baseline and determining the expected goal.
-Let’s examine each of these steps in detail.
+It is simply a line on the graph that connects an individual student’s baseline performance and the expected mid-year or end-of-year performance goal.
+Below are step-by-step instructions for creating a goal line, followed by an example.

-To create a goal line for each student, the teacher must first determine each student’s baseline—or current level of performance.
-A stable, clear baseline can usually be established with three to five data points collected over a short span (e.g., three consecutive days).
-Once the data are collected, the teacher should identify the median score—the score that falls in the middle when scores are ordered from lowest to highest.
-This score is then plotted on the student’s graph.
+Establish a Baseline: To create a goal line for each student, first determine each student’s baseline—or current level of performance.
+A stable, clear baseline can usually be established with three to five data points collected over a short span (e.g., one week).
+To denote the shift from baseline data to an instructional change or intervention, draw a solid vertical line after the last baseline data point—between the x-axis on which the last baseline data point is plotted and the next x-axis on the graph.
+Next, identify the median score—the score that falls in the middle when scores are ordered from lowest to highest—of the baseline data points.
+Finally, plot the median baseline data point on the graph by placing an “X” at the intersection of this new line and the median baseline data score.

-Once an educator has established the baseline, she can next determine and plot the expected goal.
-When doing so, it’s important that the teacher set ambitious long-term goals for every student.
+Determine the Expected Goal: After establishing the baseline, determine and plot the expected goal and denote with a “G”.
+When doing so, it’s important to set ambitious long-term goals for students.
 Most commercially available GOM measures include mid-year and end-of-year (EOY) performance benchmarks or goals that are based on national norms.
-These can be used for typically developing students as well as for those at-risk.
+These can be used for typically developing and at-risk students.
 For example, the benchmarks below are for the Vanderbilt Computation and Concepts and Applications measures.

 ---|---|---|